Exabel/api/exabel/data/doc/introduction.rst

 Data separation
 ***************

-All customers can connect their data to the entities maintained by Exabel in the global unnamed namespace.
+All customers can connect their data to the entities maintained by Exabel in the global namespace.
 However, data uploaded by a customer to their own namespace (for instance ``customer1``) remains private to that customer.
 This includes entities, relationships, signals and time series.